bruceoutdoors/OGLMan/README.md

 - SFGUI 0.2.3 (modified version)
 - C++11 compiler

-The dependencies (MinGW 4.8) are bundled together with the project files.
+The dependencies for Windows MinGW 4.8 are bundled together with the project files.
 I did this because it's convenient, and the SFGUI here has been slightly tampered with; It will fail if you use your own build.

 ### Setup Instructions
 After the inital configuring part is done in Qt Creator,